c0v3rt0p/grav-plugin-matomo-php/README.md

 You need to provide few configurations in order for the SDK to communicate with your Matomo files.
 In your Grav Administration panel, go to Plugins > Matomo-PHP to view the plugin configuration page.

 Enter the *url* where Matomo is installed.
-Eg. http://www.<yourdomain>.com/piwik .
+Eg. "http:// www. yourdomain .com/piwik" .
 Enter the *page_id* of the site you wish to track.
 If this is a single website configuration, it will probably be '1'.
 Enter the *token_auth* of a Matomo user that has administrative rights.
 This API token can be found by going to Settings -> Personal Settings.
 Enter the *page_view*, the <Title> of your site.